Mrs Brooke Osborne (UniSA)

 Ms Amanda Richardson (UniSA)

-Amanda Richardson is a current PhD candidate in the School of Health Sciences at the University of South Australia.
+Amanda a current PhD candidate in the School of Health Sciences at the University of South Australia.
 Her PhD research is exploring predictors of first year student success; in particular the influence of students’ personal characteristics and their time use and the way these factors may influence both their academic and health outcomes during the first year.
 Amanda’s other research interests include the first year experience, first year pedagogies, and student health and wellbeing more generally.

 Ms Daisy Walton (Leeds, UK)